JiangCong1990/EcoPlot-iso/README.md

 The model has been applied in diverse climatic and hydrological settings, including:

-a one-year simulation in Scotland (Stevenson et al., 2023),
+** a one-year simulation in Scotland (Stevenson et al., 2023),

-a one-year simulation at the Demnitzer Mill Creek (DMC) catchment in Germany (Landgraf et al., 2023),
+** a one-year simulation at the Demnitzer Mill Creek (DMC) catchment in Germany (Landgraf et al., 2023),

-a four-year tropical application in Costa Rica (Birkel et al., 2024), and
+** a four-year tropical application in Costa Rica (Birkel et al., 2024), and

-a long-term (2000–2024) tracer-aided simulation for drought resilience assessment in DMC (Jiang et al., 2024).
+** a long-term (2000–2024) tracer-aided simulation for drought resilience assessment in DMC (Jiang et al., 2025).

-Building on these applications, the current version extends EcoPlot-iso for long-term ecohydrological simulations and management scenario analysis, integrating a new depth-dependent root-uptake module.
+Building on these applications, the current version extends EcoPlot-iso for long-term ecohydrological simulations and management scenario analysis, integrating a new depth-dependent root-uptake module (Jiang et al., 2025).

 2. Model Framework and Structure